The Secret Ingredient For the Best-Ever Brownies

 According to Mark, if the batter is too warm, those chips will melt and blend into the batter before it even bakes.

-If you’ve got a big sweet tooth, check out these 30 easy desserts that start with cake mix.
+Here are 30 easy desserts that start with cake mix.

 Line your pan

-Deputy Editor James Schend recommends bakers use foil or parchment paper to line brownie pans.
+Taste of Home deputy editor James Schend recommends bakers use foil or parchment paper to line brownie pans.
 That way once the brownies are baked and cooled, you can lift them right out of the pan.
 This keeps your nonstick pans pristine (you don’t want to scratch that surface slicing up your treats) and it makes slicing brownies a whole lot easier and neater.

 Wait for the brownies to cool before you frost